How Much Does it Cost to Run Energy-efficient Electric Heaters Wall Mounted?

 While gas central heating is a common feature in most UK homes, energy-efficient electric radiators are a more economical alternative.
 Electric heaters are easy to install and operate and their monthly electric consumption is lower.

 Since gas heaters are centralised, they cannot be moved.
-Also, they use a single thermostat fitted in a central location as well.
+They also use a single thermostat fitted in a central location as well.
 A centralised thermostat may not get accurate readings of the entire house; hence, it is likely that some rooms will be warmer than others.

 Electric radiators are cheaper to install as one only needs to mount the heater on the wall with provided brackets.
 Once you plug in the power cord, the heater instantly supplies heat to your shed, greenhouse, or bedroom.